xstarkit/kyn/README.md

 assumed to be freely falling and has the same energy and angular momentum as the matter orbiting at the ISCO.
-The model is based on KY package of models first presented in Dovciak M., Karas V. & Yaqoob T. 2004, ApJS, 153, 205-221 and later in Dovciak, M., Svoboda, J., Goosmann, R. W., et al.: 2014, in Proceedings of RAGtime 14-16: Workshops on black holes and neutron stars (Silesian University in Opava), [arXiv:1412.8627].
+The model is based on KY package of models first presented in Dovciak M., Karas V. & Yaqoob T. 2004, ApJS, 153, 205-221 and later in Dovciak, M., Svoboda, J., Goosmann, R. W., et al. (2014) in Proceedings of RAGtime 14-16: Workshops on black holes and neutron stars (Silesian University in Opava), [arXiv:1412.8627].